Show more

 Data Groups: The Core of RFID Chips

-As with the size of travel documents and what they need to contain from a visual point of view, RFID chips and their content is also strictly regulated by Document 9303 of the International Civil Aviation Organization, or ICAO.
+As with the size of travel documents and what they need to contain from a visual point of view, RFID chips and their content are also strictly regulated by Document 9303 of the International Civil Aviation Organization or ICAO.
 In that regard, the ICAO determines so-called data groups (DG) that describe what they are about and whether or not they are mandatory.

 There are 16 data groups in total, categorized as follows: